laravel/docs/authentication.md

     public const HOME = '/home';

-#### Response Customization

-Laravel provides an empty `authenticated(Request $request, $user)` method that is intended to be overwritten if desired.
-Otherwise, the authenticated user will be redirected to the intended route.
+If you need more robust customization of the response returned when a user is authenticated, Laravel provides an empty `authenticated(Request $request, $user)` method that may be overwritten if desired:

     /**
      * The user has been authenticated.